 Washington D.C. lawyer Maurice Barboza seeking support for Revolutionary war monument to honor Peter Salem and other freed black slaves who fought in the founding of America and whose contributions have been largely forgotten.

-Maurice Barboza, a Washington D.C. lawyer, is seeking support for a Revolutionary war monument for Peter Salem, a freed slave from Framingham, MA, who fought in several battles including Bunker Hill, where historians believe he shot and killed British Maj.
+British Maj.
 John Pitcairn, the Herald News said.
 So, why are the contributions of this valiant man and other blacks who played a big role in the nation's founding being largely ignored?
 Barboza is fighting to honor these fallen men and women with a monument in Washington D.C. and is asking towns in Massachusetts to pass resolutions supporting legislation recently filed in Congress that would allow the privately funded memorial to be built, the newspaper said.

 The statue will honor the about 5,000 African-Americans who fought or helped during the Revolutionary War.
 About 1,500 of those men and women, or 30 percent, were from Massachusetts, including 14 from Framingham, according to records compiled by Barboza's organization, Liberty Fund D.C.....